-No electrical work can be carried out until it has been approved by us.
+No electrical work can be carried out on a GCH property until it has been approved by us.
 If you plan to carry out any electrical installation works, such as installing new sockets, switches and wiring to outbuildings, this must be approved by us first as these works must be carried out and certified by an approved electrical contractor.
 Failure to do so will result in the removal of the alterations which will be charged back to you.
 Find more information here about the Building regulations and Document P.

 Any light fittings or fixtures must be installed by a competant electrician.